amonger/amonger.github.io/_posts/2014-03-03-php-deployment-with-phing.markdown

 Phing [Phing Is Not GNU Make] is a tool which allows us to script the deployment process using XML.

-Phing comes with a host of tools to allow us to build an entire application, but for the purpose of this example, we’ll focus on deployment.
+Phing comes with a host of tools to allow us to build an entire application, but for the purpose of this example, we'll focus on deployment.

 #The scenario#

-Lets assume you have a project that you’ve currently got a Composer project on GitHub which you intend to be updated on a remote server via SSH.
+Lets assume you have a project that you've currently got a Composer project on GitHub which you intend to be updated on a remote server via SSH.
 This project has a caching directory which needs to be cleared every time the server is updated.

 So the order of operations will be something like this: